 Pink Floyd, one of the biggest Progressive Rock bands of all time almost had another name.
 Previously their were known by Sigma 6, T-Set, Megadeaths, Abdabs and The Pink Floyd Sound.
 When the late Syd Barrett joined the band “Screaming Abdabs” he was determined to change the name of the group.
 Sometime after, already with Rick Wright in the band, he persuaded the members to accept his suggestion that was “The Tea Set”.
 However, when they went to play in an amateur festival they found there was a band with the exact same name as them.
 After that Barrett came up with the name “Pink Floyd”.

-These are the names of two obscure American bluesmen: Pink Anderson and Floyd Council.
+Syd made a mashup of the names of two obscure American blues musicians: Pink Anderson and Floyd Council.

 See more News